VII. Open Space: Magic is Around Us

 創作者簡介

-Yuna Tang (TANG Wing-ka) is in her sophomore year in creative media at the City University of Hong Kong.
-She has acquired various skills including drawing, video editing, and coding.
-As an artist, she has a strong interest in surrealist works and myths from different countries.
-She is also passionate in creating works that use parts of the human body to encourage viewers to question society.
+Yuna Tang (TANG Wing-ka) is a year-2 creative media student from the City University of Hong Kong.
+She has acquired various skills including drawing, video editing, and coding on the path of her study.
+As an artist, she has a strong interest in surrealistic artwork and myth from different countries.
+She is also passionate in creating work using the human body parts to encourage viewers to reflect on themselves, as well as questioning society.

 Conversations